No-Fault Insurance States

 - Uninsured motorist coverage equal to the minimum bodily injury limits.

-Be sure your motor vehicle is properly covered if you live in Kentucky or one of the other states with no-fault insurance laws.
-Failure to do so can result in not just fines but can also open you up to criminal liability.
-In layman’s terms, this means you can be charged with a crime if you aren’t insured (e.g. if you don’t have car insurance).
+Be sure your motor vehicle is properly covered under Kentucky’s law if you live in the state of Kentucky or one of the other states with no-fault insurance laws.
+Failure to follow Kentucky’s no fault insurance laws can result in not just fines after an accident but can also open you up to criminal liability.
+In layman’s terms, the no fault insurance law means you can be charged with a crime if you aren’t insured (e.g. if you don’t have car insurance).

-If you or anyone you know has been hurt in an auto accident, you can hire a personal injury attorney to help you recover losses.
-Hiring a lawyer or law firm will also help cut through the red tape and confusing process associated with filing car accident auto insurance claims with your insurance company and provide you with effective legal advice to maximize the compensation you receive.
+If you or anyone you know has been hurt in an auto accident in Kentucky, you can hire a personal injury attorney with the Bryant Law Center to help you recover losses.
+Hiring a lawyer or law office will also help cut through the red tape and confusing process associated with filing car accident auto insurance claims with your insurance company and provide you with effective legal advice to maximize the compensation you receive.

 - District of Columbia